Robinlovelace/open-gat/README.md

 <img src="google-trends.png" title="Relative level of interest in search terms related to 'geographic information systems', 'geocomputation' and 'transport geography' inferred from google search data.
 Thanks to the **gtrendsR** R package [@massicotte_gtrendsr:_2019], code to reproduce the plot is hosted in this paper's code repository." alt="Relative level of interest in search terms related to 'geographic information systems', 'geocomputation' and 'transport geography' inferred from google search data.
 Thanks to the **gtrendsR** R package [@massicotte_gtrendsr:_2019], code to reproduce the plot is hosted in this paper's code repository." width="70%" />

+# Geography in transport planning

 The concept of integrating geographic data analysis in transport planning is not new (although tools for integrating geographic data are).
-Geographic perspectives have contributed to the transport planning for over 100 years, as documented in papers on geographic considerations in railway design (Buxton 1908) and national engineering challenges (Farnham 1912), to take just a couple of pre-war examples.
+Geographic perspectives have contributed to the transport planning for over 100 years, as documented in papers on geographic considerations in railway design and other transport engineering challenges (Farnham 1912; Buxton 1908).

 In the inter-war period (1918-1939), interest in Transport Geography seems to have grown, although a disciplinary home for transport research